Ayushburman/I-Think/Response/HEALTH/Vitamins/Vitamins.md

 2. Lipid-Soluble Vitamins
 These include Vitamins A, D, E, and K, which are found in foods like dairy, butter, and oils
+Transport: Their journey is more complex.
+They require bile from the liver to break down fats for absorption through the intestinal wall.
+To travel through the blood, they must attach to proteins that act as couriers